Reaching Nature Connection: Fire, Knives, Sticks, and Bones

 Register: Fill out the registration form.
 Please give yourself plenty of time to complete the application, because it cannot be saved until submitted.

 Current ECE students are eligible for a reduced tuition scale of $175–$275.
 This discount is limited to the first five current ECE students; please contact SOIL for more information.
+Only one ECE student slot is still available.

 Groups of three or more participants are also eligible for a 10% discount on total conference tuition.
 Please contact SOIL to confirm that space is available for your group.
 Discounts may not be combined.